pixelreverb/docker_laravel_apache_postgres/README.md

 1. First open a terminal session with the above-mentioned command
 2. Then simply run `composer update`

+## Additional note

+This repository is somewhat part of my learning to handle, configure and work with the Docker eco-system.
+If you find it helpful, you're welcome - star it, clone it, fork it or do nothing at all, up to you.
+Anyway, Laravel has its own application to handle Docker images called **Laravel Sail**.
+Find more info about it [here](https://laravel.com/docs/sail).

 ## License

 See LICENSE.md